 With intersection collisions causing 20% of traffic-related deaths, Ted Klaus, vice president of strategic research at Honda R&D Americas, Inc believes that Honda’s “V2X technology is an essential component of a smarter and safer transportation ecosystem and can play a role in our dream for a zero-collision society.”

 An ounce of prevention really is worth a pound of cure.
 If automakers’ safety algorithms can alert cities of problematic roadways and officials enact changes, the data can help save lives from traffic accidents.

 Codazen Solutions: Putting Big Data Analysis into Action

 As sensors in cars become as commonplace as the radio and glove compartment, automakers who want to thrive in our technological world need to adapt the way they build vehicles and provide services.
 By collecting real-world information and analyzing it to create algorithms, automobile manufacturers can develop services that enhance customer experience as well as improve driver and city safety.
 They can also catapult transportation itself into the future with autonomous vehicles.

 At Codazen, we know the positive impact user data can have on our clients and projects.
-Codazen Labs and our enterprise teams work closely with organizations to leverage that data, utilizing machine learning and AI to detect and analyze images and objects.
+That’s why we work closely with organizations to leverage that data, utilizing machine learning and AI to detect and analyze images and objects.

-One of our Data Scientists, Neal Munson, believes that the automotive industry has the potential to make our lives better and less stressful.
+One of our data scientists, Neal Munson, believes that data analysis in the automotive industry has the potential to make our lives better and less stressful.
 He says: